Panda9138/Panda9138/README.md

-- 👋 Hi, I’m @Panda9138
+- 👋 Hi, I’m Tarik
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript, für CSS, für HTML und Angular
-- 🌱 I’m currently learning ...
+- 🌱 I am currently learning html and css.
+I'm currently learning how to create responsive web designs.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for a collaboration for Angular or Javascript
 - 📫 How to reach me ...

 <!---